Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$: Abstract

-The three-dimensional $S = 1/2$ system Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ consists of two inequivalent Cu$^{2+}$ ions, each forming edge shared triangular lattices.
-Our magnetic susceptibility $\chi(T)=M/H$, specific heat $C_p(T)$, $^{89}$Y nuclear magnetic resonance (NMR), muon spin relaxation ($\mu$SR), and electron spin resonance (ESR) measurements on this system confirm the absence of any long-range magnetic ordering and the persistence of spin dynamics down to 0.077 K. From $^{89}$Y NMR we find evidence of a transition at about 120 K which we suggest to arise from a fraction of the spins condensing into a singlet (a valence bond solid VBS or a quantum spin liquid QSL) state.
-A plateau in the muon relaxation rate is observed between 60 K and 10 K (signifying the VBS/QSL state from a fraction of the spins) followed by an increase and another plateau below about 1 K (presumably signifying the VBS/QSL state from all the spins).
+The three-dimensional $S = {\frac{1}{2}}$ system Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ consists of two inequivalent Cu$^{2+}$ sites, each forming an edge shared triangular lattice.
+Our magnetic susceptibility $\chi(T)$, specific heat $C_p(T)$, $^{89}$Y nuclear magnetic resonance (NMR), muon spin relaxation ($\upmu\mathrm{SR}$), and electron spin resonance (ESR) measurements on this system confirm the absence of any long-range magnetic ordering and the persistence of spin dynamics down to 0.077 K. In $^{89}$Y NMR we find an anomaly at about 120 K which we suggest arises from a fraction of the spins condensing into a singlet (a valence bond solid VBS) state.
+A plateau in the muon relaxation rate is observed between 60 K and 10 K (signifying the VBS state from a fraction of the spins) followed by an increase and another plateau below about 1 K (presumably signifying the quantum spin liquid state from all the spins).
 Our density functional theory calculations find a dominant antiferromagnetic interaction along the body diagonal with inequivalent Cu(1) and Cu(2) ions alternately occupying the corners of the cube.
-All other near neighbour interactions between the Cu ions are also found to be antiferromagnetic and are thought to drive the frustration.
+All other near-neighbour interactions between the Cu ions are also found to be antiferromagnetic and are thought to drive the frustration.

 \textit{Introduction$-$} Quantum spin liquids (QSLs) are an exciting playground in many fields of physics, chemistry, theory of quantum computation, and materials science and engineering for exotic physical phenomena and emergent many-body quantum states.
 The starting point has often been spin-${\frac{1}{2}}$ systems with geometric frustration.
-This approach has led to the discovery of many systems such as the Kagome material ZnCu$_{3}$(OH)$_{6}$Cl$_{2}$ (or herbertsmithite), triangular-lattice organic compounds $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$, and EtMe$_3$Sb[Pd(dmit)$_2$]$_2$, and vesignieite, BaCu$_{3}$V$_{2}$O$_{8}$(OH)$_{2}$, which show intriguing signs of QSL behavior~\cite{han2012fractionalized,okamoto2009vesignieite,zhou2017quantum}.
+This approach has led to the discovery of many systems such as the kagome material ZnCu$_{3}$(OH)$_{6}$Cl$_{2}$ (or herbertsmithite), triangular-lattice organic compounds $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$, and EtMe$_3$Sb[Pd(dmit)$_2$]$_2$, and vesignieite, BaCu$_{3}$V$_{2}$O$_{8}$(OH)$_{2}$, which show intriguing signs of QSL behavior~\cite{han2012fractionalized,okamoto2009vesignieite,zhou2017quantum}.